Av1-Lv5/Frontendmentor-challenges/README.md

 # Frontendmentor-challenges
 The list of all the Frontendmentor challenges I have completed, with the tech stack used.

-> Frontendmentor is a platform offering, some free and paywalled professional designs for frontend developers to create stunning projects to showcase in their portfolios.
+> Frontendmentor is a platform, offering some free and paywalled professional designs for frontend developers to create stunning projects to showcase in their portfolios.

 | Challenge | Tech stack | Repo | Live |
 | --- | --- | --- | :-: |